monarch-initiative/koza/README.md

 - Author data transforms in semi-declarative Python
 - Configure source files, expected columns/json properties and path filters, field filters, and metadata in yaml
-- Import mapping files from upstream sources to be used in ingests (eg id mapping, type mappings)
+- Create or import mapping files to be used in ingests (eg id mapping, type mappings)
 - Create and use translation tables to map between source and target vocabularies